Thomas-Mewily/hexga/hexga/hexga_wgpu/README.md

 It is subject to **breaking changes** in future releases.
 Use it at your own risk, and keep in mind that the API may change in future versions.

-## HexGa Graphics
+## HexGa Wgpu

-The default rendering pipeline for the hexga game engine.
-Not tied to winit/any physical window.
+A wrapper to make wgpu accessible from a singleton

 ## Main Hexga crate